zeichensystem/GeBurtstAg/README.md

 [There's a lot](TODO.md).
 It'd be probably better to just start from scratch and let this be.
 Learned a lot, though!

 ## License
 All the code which is not owned/licensed under other terms is licensed with *The MIT License (MIT)* [1] (but you *must* respect the respective licenses/restrictions which apply to the work of other people such as credited in [Credits](CREDITS.md)).
-Alls assets (music, all 3d models execept suzanne.obj and cpa.obj) are licensed under CC BY (Attribution 4.0 International (CC BY 4.0).
+Alls assets (music, all 3d models except suzanne.obj and cpa.obj) are licensed under CC BY (Attribution 4.0 International (CC BY 4.0).
 [2]

 [1]
 >The MIT License (MIT)